-LEVEL 1 LEVE L 2 LEVEL 3 DURAT ION: Full year (compulsory ) DURAT ION: Full year (compulsory /) DURATION: Full year (compulsory) ENTRY EXPECTATION: ENTRY EXPECTATION: ENTRY EXPECTATION: Successful achievement in Year 10 Religious Studies sful achievement in Leve is Studies 1 sful achievement in Leve and Religious Studies 2 COURS E DESCRIPTION: COURS E DESCRIPTION: COURS E DESCRIPTION: deepen thinking sense c t learning is focused up ing their knowledge a i in matters that challenge th of self and faith. copics will be studied in Y and neir commor Students religions for ensuring Christia contribu learning is centred g that they are able to resp n values when they make th tion in our global communit ar's study is based around heir y.
-11: opics will be studied in T cai injustice Бу call for us all to be guardians of the underst process ospels: Students gain anding of the context a ses which over time led to on of the Gospels and respons death.
-Il also learn about the Cath e towards loss, grief a and world that has been gifted to us and an examination of what Pope John- Paul II described as "ecological conversion" formation of the Gospels.
-Being Human: Students learn to explain what values are, identify and reflect on important values in our lives, and recognise the sources of Christian morality.
-Our History: In Aotearoa / New who into as well students Persona urse is designed for stude end to leave school this y I as providing learning s who continue into Level 3. al reflection and gro on are an integral part of During the year we will study three topics.
+Student learning is centred on ensuring that they are able to respect Christian values when they make their contribution in our global community.
+The year's study is based around the call for us all to be guardians of the world that has been gifted to us and an examination of what Pope John-Paul II described as "ecological conversion".
+During the year we will study three topics.
 We start by investigating a theme in the sacred Scriptures.
-We will examine how as Catholics we find meaning in today's world by investigating the purpose of life and studying Ethical issues. ent Personal reflection and group discussion are an integral part of the course.
-COURSE DONATION: \$150.00 - Retreat (overnight) (approx.) ACHIE EMENT STANDARDS: ACHIEVEMENT STANDARDS: ACHIEVEMENT STANDARDS: Interna I: 10 credits Internal: 18 credits Internal: 18 credits Externa al: 5 credits AS Description Cr AS Description Cr AS Description Cr 91917 Demonstrate understanding of how a significant narrative relates to a cultural context or religious tradition 5i 90823 v2 Explain the key beliefs within two religious traditions in relation to a significant religious question 6i 90826 Analyse the response of the Catholic Church to a contemporary ethical issue 6i 91916 Demonstrate understanding of the development of a community that shares religious or spiritual beliefs 5i 90821 v2 Explain the changes in an expression(s) of a religious tradition 6i 91725 Analyse the meanings in a sacred text within a religious tradition 6i 91919 Demonstrate understanding of a religious community's approach to an issue 5e 90822 v2 Explain how a contemporary social action derives from the ethical principles of a religious tradition 6i 90827 v2 Compare and contrast a major religious tradition with a secular world view 6i

-CAREER OPPORTUNITIES: Law, psychology, philosophy, sociology, theology, medicine, ethics, counselling, education, Priest, vowed religious, matrimony and parenthood.

-LEVEL 1 - (SCI)
+We will examine how as Catholics we find meaning in today's world by investigating the purpose of life and studying Ethical issues.
+Personal reflection and group discussion are an integral part of the course.
+COURSE DONATION: \$150.00 - Retreat (overnight) (approx.) ACHIEVEMENT STANDARDS: Internal: 18 credits AS Description Cr AS Description Cr AS Description Cr 91917 Demonstrate understanding of how a significant narrative relates to a cultural context or religious tradition 5i 90823 Explain the key beliefs within two religious traditions in relation to a significant religious question 6i 90826 Analyse the response of the Catholic Church to a contemporary ethical issue 6i 91916 Demonstrate understanding of the development of a community that shares religious or spiritual beliefs 5i 90821 Explain the changes in an expression(s) of a religious tradition 6i 91725 Analyse the meanings in a sacred text within a religious tradition 6i 91918 Demonstrate understanding of a characteristic of religious or spiritual traditions 5e 90822 Explain how a contemporary social action derives from the ethical principles of a religious tradition 6i 90827 Compare and contrast a major religious tradition with a secular world view 6i CAREER OPPORTUNITIES: Law, psychology, philosophy, sociology, theology, medicine, ethics, counselling, education, Priest, vowed religious, matrimony and parenthood.
+LEVEL 1 - (SCI) DURATION: Full year ENTRY EXPECTATION: Nil COURSE DESCRIPTION: